Spindle Cell Sarcoma: Symptoms and Treatment

 - Age and Gender: While spindle cell sarcoma can occur at any age, it is more commonly diagnosed in adults, with a slightly higher prevalence in males.

-Diagnosis of Spindle Cell Sarcoma
+How Is Spindle Cell Sarcoma Diagnosed?

 Accurate diagnosis is essential for effective treatment planning.
 The diagnostic process typically involves a combination of imaging studies, biopsies, and histopathological analysis.